 While abundant sunshine, white sand beaches, and a laid back island culture are reason enough to come for a vacation in Thailand, there is far more to the country than just sipping a mojito under a beach umbrella.
 The south of Thailand is justifiably famous for its full moon parties on Koh Phangan, luxury villas on Koh Samui and Phuket, and stunning limestone karst formations around Krabi and Ao Nang, yet heading to the rest of the regions showcases a wealth of sights and adventures.

-Bangkok, the capital, is a world of its own.
+Thailand’s capital is in a world of its own.
 Home to one of the world’s best gourmet food scenes, you can run the gamut of eating options, from street vendors to nouvelle cuisine whipped up by Michelin starred chefs, and enjoy stunning sunset views and cityscapes from a dazzling array of rooftop high-rise bars, all the while trying the latest craft beer or signature cocktails.
 While here, you can also get a taste of why Bangkok was known as the Venice of the East, exploring its backwater “klongs,” canal communities that still thrive today.

 Most tourists have the opulent Grand Palace and giant reclining Buddha at Wat Pho on their tour list, but there are also plenty of off the beaten path options as well, like the car-free isle of Koh Kret, or the open green space of Bang Krachao, where you can check out a local floating market or ride a bicycle on raised embankments over the river, seemingly miles away from the chaotic and congested downtown.